aryukas/PlatinumRx_Assignment/README.md

-# PlatinumRx_Assignment
+🏥 PlatinumRx

 Welcome to the PlatinumRx Assignment repository!
-This project demonstrates core skills in SQL, Python, and Spreadsheet analysis through practical tasks on Hotel and Clinic management systems.
+This project showcases practical problem-solving skills across SQL, Python, and Spreadsheet analysis using real-world inspired Hotel and Clinic Management Systems.

+The assignment focuses on data modeling, querying, analysis, and automation, demonstrating how raw data can be transformed into meaningful business insights.

+📂 Repository Structure
 PlatinumRx_Assignment/
 │
 ├── SQL/